Fraser-Greenlee/blog/posts/2023-05-20-How-I-think-about-transformers.md

 1. See how the space changes during instruction fine-tuning.
 2. Sample from the model with data points that are close to instruct examples.

+The eval here is, what semantic encoding plot best represents the space of encodings.
+My suspicion is aggregating encodings from the middle layer will work best but I can wait and see.

 **Viz Setup Ideas**

 **Dolly**